teralis/qr-docs/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to QR Tub
+# Welcome to qrtub

-QR Tub is a powerful tool for managing items through QR codes and organized workspaces.
-With QR Tub, you can create digital twins for your physical items, making them easily accessible and manageable through a simple scan.
+qrtub is a powerful tool for managing items through QR codes and organized workspaces.
+With qrtub, you can create digital twins for your physical items, making them easily accessible and manageable through a simple scan.

-## What is QR Tub?
+## What is qrtub?

-QR Tub helps you:
+qrtub helps you:
 - **Organize Items in Grids**: Create and manage items in an intuitive grid layout
 - **Generate QR Codes**: Each item gets its own QR code linking to a custom landing page
 - **Consolidate Actions**: Create link cards that bring together all actions related to an item